kevinsv/Automation/README.md

 _please note_ The WDIO runner uses the configuration file `wdio.conf.js` by default.

-# Using tags

-If you want to run only specific tests you can mark your features with tags.
-These tags will be placed before each feature like so:

-gherkin
-@Tag
-Feature: ...

-To run only the tests with specific tag(s) use the `--tags=` parameter like so:

-sh
-$ npm run test:local -- --tags=@Tag,@AnotherTag

-You can add multiple tags separated by a comma

-# Pending test

-If you have failing or unimplemented tests you can mark them as "Pending" so they will get skipped.

-gherkin
-// skip whole feature file
-@Pending
-Feature: ...

-// only skip a single scenario
-@Pending
-Scenario: ...

-# Adding new steps and snippets

 The predefined snippets allow you to do a lot of common things but you might need extra snippets which are better aligned with your aims.
 To do so you will find all step definitions in `./modules/steps`.
 They are separated in `given`, `when` and `then`.